radatu/surfs_up_Ch9/README.md

 Images supporting these results and queries can be found in the following links:

-Link to June temperature statistics image: [June Temps image link] Link to December temperature statistics image: [December Temps image link] Link to wind speed data image: [Wind Speed image link] Link to precipitation data image: [Precipitation image link]
+Link to June temperature statistics image: /June_Hawaii_Temperature_Statistics.png Link to December temperature statistics image: /December_Hawaii_Temperature_Statistics.png Link to January 2023 The Eddie Aikau Big Wave Invitational: <https://youtu.be/eLQzJ5oqrIs>